 One last hair loss treatment myth is the belief that hair restoration surgery is going the way of the dinosaur and that in a few years, there will be no need for the procedure.
 In some cases, the myth stems from people’s desire not to have surgery if they don’t need it.
 The hope is that advances in medicine, in the form of treatments involving platelet rich plasma or stem cells, will make hair transplants a thing of the past.

-In five years, it’s very unlikely that hair restoration surgery will be obsolete, replaced by PRP or stem cell therapies, according to hair restoration specialist Dr. Jeffrey Epstein.
+In five years, it’s very unlikely that hair restoration surgery will be obsolete, replaced by growth factors, according to hair restoration specialist Dr. Jeffrey Epstein.
 Both therapies are in the very early stages.
 There is hope, but people might need to wait a decade or longer before they’ll be able to say for sure whether newer technologies will be able to do away with hair restoration surgery as it’s known today.

 Highly respected hair restoration surgeon Dr. Jeffrey Epstein has two decades of experience performing hair transplants.
 He’s available to help patients decide on the treatment that is most appropriate for them based on the stage of their hair loss.
 Dr. Epstein sees patients in Miami and in New York City.
 For an appointment in Miami, call (305) 666-1774.
 Call (212) 759-3484 for an appointment in New York.